xitrum-framework/xitrum-doc/guide/en/tutorial.rst

 Tutorial
 ========

-This chapter describes how to create and run a Xitrum project.
+This chapter shortly describes how to create and run a Xitrum project.
 **It assumes that you are using Linux and you have installed Java.**

 Create a new empty Xitrum project